dfelinto/blender-manual/manual/modeling/curves/properties/geometry.rst

    .. hint::

-      Editing the handles and control points of the Taper Object will cause the original Object to change shape in real-time.
+      Editing the handles and control points of the Taper Object will instantly change the shape of the original object.

 .. _bpy.types.Curve.use_map_taper: